Alfred 5.5 is here - Find out what's new

 Part 1: Hosting the Workflow

 Typical file hosting services are rife with tradeoffs, usually offering short-lived links.
-Ideally you'll want to share your Workflow somewhere free of transfer and storage costs, with an established reputation, and that allows you update to your work.
+Ideally you'll want to share your Workflow somewhere free of transfer and storage costs, with an established reputation, and that allows you to update your work.

 GitHub ticks all the boxes, but it may be daunting to know where to start if you're not a technical person.
 We'll demystify the process.